EnlistedGhost/Patriot-Match-App/README.md

 # Patriot-Match
- A no-BS Tinder style dating app, without the drama and junk ;)
+ A no-BS dating app, without the drama and junk ;)